learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 There are also other hybrid Ingress controllers can integrate with existing cloud providers such as [Zalando's Skipper Ingress](https://opensource.zalando.com/skipper/).

-When it comes to API gateway in Ingress, you have three popular choices to select from.
+When it comes to API gateway in Kubernetes, you have three popular choices to select from.

 ## Option #1 — The king of API Gateways: Kong

-But if the product that you're building is primarily an API, you might be interested in what the [Kong Ingress](https://konghq.com/blog/kong-kubernetes-ingress-controller/) has to offer.
+But if the product which you're building is primarily an API, you might be interested in what the [Kong Ingress](https://konghq.com/blog/kong-kubernetes-ingress-controller/) has to offer.

 **Kong is an API gateway built on top of Nginx.**

-It offers features such as authentication, rate limiting, retries, circuit breakers and more.
+Kong is focused on API management and offers features such as authentication, rate limiting, retries, circuit breakers and more.

 What's interesting about Kong is that comes packaged as a Kubernetes Ingress.